 The shows are typically held at Hong Kong City Hall in Central, and tickets are available online through Urbtix.
 Ticket prices range from HK$200.00 to HK$380.00, depending on the seats.

-As the dates for the 2019 Hong Kong International Jazz Festival are yet to be announced, be sure to check the event website, or their Facebook page for updates about this year’s lineup of musicians, as well as ticket prices.
+The dates for the 2019 Hong Kong International Jazz Festival are September 22, 25, 26 and 27.
+Check the event website, or their Facebook page for updates about this year’s lineup of musicians, as well as ticket prices.